Mama June Kids: How The From Not To Hot Star’s Daughters Feel About Weight Loss

 Mama June’s kids, Anna (“Chickadee”), Jessica (“Chubbs”), Lauryn (“Pumpkin”), and Alana (“Honey Boo Boo”), all have different opinions on her weight loss, and you may be surprised to hear some of them.

-June Shannon, star of WEtv’s Mama June: From Not To Hot, once topped the scales at over 400 pounds, but thanks to weight loss surgery and follow-up care with a personal trainer, a nutritionist, and a therapist, has dropped to a size 4.
+June Shannon, star of WEtv’s Mama June: From Not To Hot, once topped the scales at over 400 pounds, but thanks to weight loss surgery and follow-up care with a personal trainer, a nutritionist, and a therapist, she has dropped to a size 4.
 What’s more, she’s going on dates and generally becoming a more confident woman.

 #Technology Mama June Denies Wearing a Fat Suit on From Not to Hot and Details Her Plastic Surgery https://t.co/Z3asKm8hHv #Life_Style pic.twitter.com/34NkEvAGH2